richardanaya/view/README.md

 view = "0.0"
 ```

-A macro for constructing views that is non framework specific.
+Constructing view heirarchies in Rust is a bit tedious.
+This is a macro for constructing views that is non framework specific.
+It's more struct oriented compared to a technology like JSX and borrows in broad strokes some great ideas from SwiftUI.

+This example shows everything that's possible

 ```rust
 let images = vec!["coffee.png","cream.png","sugar.png"];